joachimsh91/MiniBot/README.md

 # ✨ Features

-## 🍗 AutoFood
+## 🍗 AutoEat
-Automatically presses a selected hotkey at a defined interval.
+Automatically presses selected hotkey for eating at a defined interval.

 ## 🔮 RuneMaker
-Automatically presses a selected hotkey at a defined interval.
+Automatically presses selected hotkey for making rune at a defined interval.

-## 🎣 AutoFish
+## 🎣 AutoFishing
 Automates fishing by selecting a screen region and running a fishing cycle inside it.

 ## 🔄 AutoTab
-Automatically switches between game/browser tabs at a set interval.
+Automatically switches between game browser tabs at a set interval.

 ## 🛑 AutoLogout
-Uses OpenCV-based detection to monitor the screen and detect danger (e.g. nearby players).
+Uses OpenCV-based computer vision detection to monitor the screen and detect danger (e.g. nearby players).
 Triggers automatic logout when a threat is detected.

 ---